ArzamastsevOleksandr/software-mistakes-and-tradeoffs/README.md

 A Linux command to get 100 random words from a file:

 > sort -R words.txt | head -n 100 > result.txt

+## Chapter 6: Simplicity vs cost of maintenance

+> Encapsulating the downstream component settings from the clients allows evolving the APIs in a backward compatible
+> way.

+The configuration mechanism of our system is an entry point that exposed to the clients.

+We can abstract away every downstream component (any element used by the system for which we are creating a UX) and not expose any of those component settings directly with the tool that interacts with the user.
+This will improve the UX of our system, but it will require substantial maintenance.

+On the other side of the spectrum, we can directly expose all dependent settings.
+This option does not require much maintenance from us, but such an approach has a couple of tradeoffs.
+First, we are tightly coupling our clients with the downstream component used by our service or tool.
+This makes it hard to change the component.
+Additionally, handling changes to the downstream component in a UX-friendly (and backward compatible) way will be difficult if not impossible.

+todo: reiterate on this chapter